 Immediately after the delay-and-repeal bill passed, the Committee for Ranked Choice Voting began a campaign to save ranked choice voting in Maine.
 In Maine any law passed by the state legislature can be blocked by a "people's veto."
 The people must petition to stop the law.
 If they gather enough signatures in time, the law is suspended and at the next election voters decide whether to block the law permanently.

-Mainers successfully gathered more than 80,000 signatures in 88 days, successfully suspending the law.
-As a result, the 2018 primary elections will still be conducted by ranked choice voting, and at the same election, Maine voters will vote on whether to block the law permanently.
-Cleverly, the people's veto excludes the portions of the delay-and-repeal law regarding general elections for governor and state legislature, meaning that ranked choice voting will not apply to them.
-Therefore, the people's veto both protects ranked choice voting and avoids all legal issues resulting from the solemn occasion.
+Mainers successfully gathered more than 80,000 signatures in 88 days, suspending the law.
+As a result, the 2018 primary elections were conducted by ranked choice voting, and at the same election, Maine voters voted on whether to block the law permanently.
+Importantly, the people's veto excludes the portions of the delay-and-repeal law regarding general elections for governor and state legislature, meaning that ranked choice voting will not apply to them.
+Therefore, the people's veto both protected ranked choice voting and avoided all legal issues resulting from the solemn occasion.

 On March 29, Maine Secretary of State Matt Dunlap raised a legal question regarding whether the people's veto really did require the June primaries to be conducted by ranked choice voting.
 On April 3, the Maine Superior Court held that it did.
 The Maine Senate quickly voted, along party lines, to enter the litigation and argue, based on a variety of theories, that Maine should not implement ranked choice voting.
 This quickly led to the Maine Supreme Court unanimously rejecting those claims and unambiguously concluding that "ranked choice voting is the law of Maine with regard to the primary elections on June 12, 2018."

 In early May, yet another legal challenge was levied, this time by the Maine Republican Party.
 It adopted a rule declaring that its party nominations are decided by plurality at its state convention on May 4th, and the very same day filed a lawsuit in federal court arguing that the First Amendment to the United States Constitution requires that Maine respect its new party rule and not apply ranked choice voting to its primaries.
-Oral arguments in that case will not occur until May 23, and given that absentee voters have already begun voting by ranked choice voting in Maine, success seems unlikely.
+On May 29, federal district court Judge Jon Levy, himself a former Justice of the Maine Supreme Judicial Court, rejected that claim, holding that Maine has a legitimate interest in applying ranked choice voting to primary elections.

-Maine's first use of ranked choice voting will therefore be its primary elections on June 12, 2018.
-At the same election, Mainers will vote on whether to retain ranked choice voting going forward for all future primary elections as well as general elections for federal congressional offices.
+Maine's first use of ranked choice voting therefore took place in its primary elections on June 12, 2018.
+At the same election, Mainers voted on Measure 1, which decided whether to retain ranked choice voting going forward for all future primary elections as well as general elections for federal congressional offices.
+Measure 1 passed with more than 54 percent in favor.
+Consequently, ranked choice voting will continue to be used in Maine's state and federal primary elections and in its federal general elections going forward.